Skip to content

 Sattu Ke Laddoo

-As a child, I remember Gujias, Sattu ke Laddoo, Mohanthal, Namkeen Puri, Chaklis, and Chivda being cooked in humungous quantities a few days before Diwali.
-Mum was and still is, very particular about sending out only homemade sweets and savories to near and dear ones.
+As a child, I remember Gujias, Sattu ke Laddoo, Mohanthal, Namkeen Puri, Chaklis, and Chivda being cooked in humongous quantities a few days before Diwali.
+Mum was and still is very particular about sending out only homemade sweets and savouries to near and dear ones.
 No store-bought stuff for her.

-So a few days before Diwali saw Mum, my Aunts, and the house-helps sit together and start the preparations.
+A few days before Diwali, Mum, my Aunts, and the househelps sat together and started the preparations.
 Oh, what a day it used to be!
 Laughter, lots of talks, various delicious fragrances wafting in the air, and clever hands mixing, shaping, and frying away.

 As children, we could help and were the official tasters.
-‘Is it sweet enough?’ , ‘Is the salt right?’, ‘Is it fried right?’ we had a dozen pairs of expectant eyes zoomed in on us and like the judges of Masterchef.
-After we delivered our verdict there were sighs of relief all around.
-Yes, everything tasted perfect, always.
+‘Is it sweet enough?’
+‘Is the salt right?’, ‘Is it fried right?’
+We had a dozen pairs of expectant eyes fixed on us, like the judges of MasterChef.
+After we delivered our verdict, there were sighs of relief all around.
+Yes, everything always tasted perfect.

 The excitement of shopping for clothes and the impatient wait for Diwali day to arrive so that we could wear our new clothes.
-The all-day celebrations with crackers and sweets surrounded by loved ones.
-The memories we created in the days of festivities that lasted us an entire year, till Diwali came around again.
+The all-day celebrations, complete with crackers and sweets, were surrounded by loved ones.
+The memories we created during the festive days that lasted us an entire year, until Diwali came around again.

-Let us celebrate to keep the significance of these festivals alive and pass them onto the next generation.
+Let us celebrate to keep the significance of these festivals alive and pass them on to future generations.

 They help us trace our footprints left behind so that we can find our way ahead.
 For isn’t it important to know where you came from, to know where to go?